MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Select the **Issues** tab of your repository, and then take a minute to review the Issues page.

-    You should see 10 issues listed.
-Notice that the issues are defined as bugs and that they've been assigned a priority level.
+    You should see 10 issues open listed.
+Notice the following:

+    - All of the issues are labeled as bugs.
+    - All of the issues have a priority level.
+    - None of the issues are assigned to anyone.

 1. To display only the critical issues, select the **Labels** dropdown, and then select the **critical** label.

-    The issues list filters to show only the critical issues.
+    The issues list should update to show only the critical issues.

     - **🔐 Remove Hardcoded Admin Credentials**